 VR has numerous applications in the healthcare industry.
 Here are some ways it is changing how the industry operates.

-Patients who survive a stroke or any kind of brain injury are susceptible to losing functions.
-If their therapy begins soon after the damage, they have a higher chance of getting back their lost functions.
+Patients who survive a stroke or brain injury are susceptible to losing motor functionality.
+If physical therapy begins soon after the damage, they have a higher chance of getting back their lost functions.
 VR applications allow patients to rehearse limb movements.
 The patients may not be moving their limbs, but it helps improve their level of attention and motivation.
-The apps make this repetitive actions easy and fun for the patients.
+The apps make these repetitive actions easy and fun for the patients.
 The mental exertion helps their nervous system to convalesce faster than just lying there motionless.

 The latest trend in the healthcare industry is to use robotic surgery.
-Here, a device performs the surgery but it is controlled by a human surgeon.
-These devices help in reducing the time and cost of the procedure, as well as the chances of complications.
+Here, a device performs the surgery, but a human surgeon controls it.
+These devices help reduce the time and cost of the procedure and the chances of complications.

-Hands-on training cannot be completely replaced.
-Simulation-based practice bolster their existing training in a safe environment.
-VR encourages mistakes, and learning from those mistakes is an important part of the learning process.
+VR cannot replace hands-on training entirely, but simulation-based practice bolsters existing training in a safe environment.
+VR encourages mistakes, and learning from those mistakes is an integral part of the learning process.

-Designing Digitally, Inc. is an expert in developing immersive and meaningful learning experiences using Virtual Reality (VR).
+Designing Digitally, Inc. is an expert in developing immersive and meaningful learning experiences using Virtual Reality.
 VR is one of the newest platforms to reach the training realm and is, without a doubt, the most engaging technology in our industry.

 To talk more about integrating VR into your training strategies, get in touch with our experts today.

 Please note this article was updated by our team on 3/23/2021.